Charles Vane, 3rd Marquess of Londonderry: Wellesley's Spanish campaign

 When British troops returned to the Iberian Peninsula after the Corunna Campaign, they were commanded by Sir Arthur Wellesley (later the Duke of Wellington).
 Charles Stewart was appointed, in April 1809, Adjutant General to Wellesley.
 This was an administrative job and not much to his liking, especially as Wellesley never discussed his decisions with subordinates.
-Nevertheless, he sometimes managed to see action and distinguished himself, particularly at the battle of Talavera (July 1809) for which he received the thanks of the Parliament on 2 February 1810 when he returned to England on sick leave.
+Nevertheless, he sometimes managed to see action and distinguished himself, for example spontaneously leading a squadron cavalry charge at the Second Battle of Porto (May 1809), and further distinguishing himself at the battle of Talavera (July 1809), for which he received the thanks of the Parliament on 2 February 1810, when he returned to England due to illness.
 He also excelled at Bussaco in September 1810 and at Fuentes de Oñoro (May 1811) where he took a French Colonel prisoner in single combat.

 He resigned his position as Adjutant General in February 1812.
 Some say due to bad health, but others say that Wellington fired him.
 Wellington apparently appreciated him as a soldier but judged him a "sad brouillon and mischief-maker" among his staff.
+He served Emperor Alexander I of Russia during 1813–1814.
+During his visit to St Petersburg in 1836, Emperor Nicholas I honoured him with a medal commemorating the 1814 capture of Paris and invited him to a Christmas Day ceremony marking Russia’s liberation.

 On 30 January 1813 he became a Knight Companion of the Bath, which made him Sir Charles Stewart.
 On 20 November 1813, he was made Colonel of the 25th Light Dragoons, an honorary position.